sbradley7777/emacs.d/GIT.md

 #### Issues Window Toggle Widths

-The `user-git-issues` command toggles between 30% and 50% width by default.
-To customize, modify the function in [`features/git/git-utils.el`](features/git/git-utils.el).
+The `toggle-forge-issues-window` command toggles between 30% and 50% width by default.
+To customize, modify the function in [`features/forge/forge-issues.el`](features/forge/forge-issues.el).

 ### Automatic Configuration Functions